beatrizleon/documentation/index.md

+---
+title: Blogging Like a Hacker
+sidebar:
+  nav: "docs"

+---

 # One-liner

 This one-liner is able to install Docker, download the specified image and create a new container for you.
 It will also create a desktop icon to start the container and launch the hand.